Career development and employability

 |

-Whatever your chosen career, this key introductory OU level 1 module will enable you to use your workplace as a context for learning, and develop your ability to apply your learning to improve your practice at work.
-You will also develop your critical thinking skills and increase your understanding of how to research workplace issues.
-The preparation of personal, professional and academic development plans will support your development as an independent learner and help you to align your personal and career development aspirations.
-You must have access to a realistic work environment and be performing a role – whether paid or voluntary – that you can use as a basis for your studies.
+Whatever your career, this module lets you use your workplace as a context for learning and apply what you’ve learned to improve your practice at work.
+You’ll also develop critical thinking skills and increase your understanding of researching workplace issues.
+Preparing personal, professional and academic development plans will support your development as an independent learner and help you to align your personal and career aspirations.
+You must have access to a work environment, performing a paid or voluntary role to use as a basis for your study.

 What you will study